sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/README.md

 - **Safari Netflix won't work with my RX580**, but it might work on navi GPUs (e.g. RX5700XT)
 - **Sidecar** and **HEVC** seemed boken on Catalina 10.15.3
+- **Using boot-arg shikigva value and Set to Yes Automatic Platform will Netflix in Safari and Sidecar worked